Incoming non-teaching Employee-Exchange

 Programmes from previous years

-- keynote speech, presentations and workshops on digitalization of administration, education and teaching
+- presentations and workshops on administration, education and teaching at the Faculty of Engineering

 - intercultural training Germany